Why Lisbon Is a Budget Traveler’s Dream

 Above Alfama, Graça is a real residential neighborhood with some of the city’s best miradouros (viewpoints), local tascas at honest prices, and a calmer pace.
 Tram 28 connects you straight down into the center, and you sleep among locals rather than tour groups.

-Value here is excellent precisely because it is not a party zone or a tourist strip.
-The catch is the climb home after a long day.
+Value here is excellent precisely because it isn’t a party zone or a tourist strip.
+The catch is the climb home after a long day — the same climb that ambushed us on arrival.
+But once we’d dropped the bags, Graça won us over fast: we ended most evenings with €3 bottles of vinho verde on a miradouro wall, watching the light go pink over the rooftops while half the city did the same.
 Best for: budget seekers, repeat visitors, travelers who want a neighborhood feel.

 Príncipe Real — Calm, Stylish and Central